 Kivi Leroux Miller can present the following keynote presentations, speaking from 20-60 minutes, not including audience Q & A. She can also present half-day and full-day workshops on these topics for a more interactive experience with time for individual and group exercises.
+See information about speaking fees.

 Looking for more detailed training?
 Review the full list of workshop/webinar topics.
 Kivi often presents a keynote, with a more in-depth workshop either before or after.